On relative derived categories: Preliminaries

-Let $\CC$ be a skeletally small additive category and $\CB$ be an additive category.
-The additive covariant functors from $\CC$ to $\CB$ together with the natural transformations and their compositions of functors form a category, known as the functor category $(\CC, \CB)$.
-We are mainly interested in the category $(\CC, \CA b)$ of abelian group valued functors.
+\s{\sc Functor categories.} Let $\CC$ be a skeletally small additive category and $\CB$ be an additive category.
+The additive covariant, resp. contravariant, functors from $\CC$ to $\CB$ together with the natural transformations and their compositions of functors form a category, known as the functor category $(\CC, \CB)$, resp.\ $(\CC^{\op}, \CB)$.
+We are mainly interested in the category $(\CC^{\op}, \CA b)$ of abelian group valued functors.
 This category inherits a notion of exactness from the category of abelian groups.
-A sequence $F' \st{u} \lrt F \st{v} \lrt F''$ of functors is called exact if for any $X \in \CC$, the induced sequence $F'(X) \st{u_X}\lrt F(X) \st{v_X} \lrt F''(X)$ is an exact sequence of abelian groups.
-This, in particular, implies that $(\CC, \CA b)$ is an abelian category.
-Note that all contravariant functors and natural transformations also form a category denoted by $(\CC^{\op}, \CB)$.
+A sequence $F' \st{u} \lrt F \st{v} \lrt F''$ of functors is called exact if for every $X \in \CC$, the induced sequence $F'(X) \st{u_X}\lrt F(X) \st{v_X} \lrt F''(X)$ is an exact sequence of abelian groups.
+This, in particular, implies that $(\CC^{\op}, \CA b)$ is an abelian category.